WEST MADISON AG RESEARCH STATION

 3) to provide outreach to community; With WMARS on the west edge of the city near the beltline, it is easily accessible for the community to stop by, ask questions, and obtain information without having to go downtown to the UW Campus.
 The station serves as a first stop/one stop shop for inquiries by local growers via field days, tours, workshops and schools.

 4) To provide various services to CALS departments – primarily Dairy Science, Animal Sciences, Animal Health and Biomedical Sciences, School of Veterinary Medicine at Charmany Instructional Facility, Walnut Street Greenhouse, Campus Greenhouse, D.C.
 Smith Greenhouse, O.J.
-Noer Turfgrass Facility, Allen Centennial Gardens, Wisconsin Ag and Life Sciences Alumni Association, Daughters of Demeter, and CALS student groups.
+Noer Turfgrass Facility, Allen Centennial Gardens, Wisconsin Ag and Life Sciences Alumni Association, Demeter, and CALS student groups.